mvolkmann/blog/src/smalltalk.md

 <img alt="Cuis Debug window" style="width: 100%"
   src="/blog/assets/cuis-debug-window.png?v={{pkg.version}}">

+The first row of buttons starting with "browse" have labels that are all lowercase.
+The second row of buttons starting with "Proceed" have labels that are capitalized.
+This inconsistency bothers me.

 Click the "Into" button to begin executing the code.
 The "Proceed", "Restart", "Into", "Over" buttons function as expected if you have used other debuggers.